 You have now fixed the initrd.
-Reboot your server and check that everything is working all
+Reboot your server and check that everything is working all right.

 Now you know how to fix your server when the initrd fails.
 This information is most helpful for boot problems after major system modifications.
 Keep this information handy so you'll be able to apply a quick fix to your server if and when something goes wrong during an upgrade.